slsa-framework/slsa-github-generator/internal/builders/gradle/README.md

 Let's say you have the following build set up:

-1. You can build your artifacts by way of `gradle build`.
+1. You can build your artifacts by way of `./gradlew build`.
 2. You release artifacts via Github Actions.

 To add provenance to releases is easy.
 Simply use the following workflow in `.github/workflows` in your repository: